 Timeline.
-Evicting a tenant in Oklahoma can take around 2-7 weeks, depending on the reason for the eviction.
+Evicting a tenant in Oklahoma can take around two to seven weeks, depending on the reason for the eviction.
 If tenants request a jury trial, the process can take longer (read more).

 Step 1: Notice is Posted

 Landlords in Oklahoma can begin the eviction process for several reasons, including: